The Complete Guide to All the Types of Wired Security Cameras

 Wired outdoor cameras are generally bullet-shaped and connected to a central recording device.
 These cameras may be installed on walls or ceilings and don’t require electrical outlets.

-Wireless cameras are typically easier to than wired cameras but have limited battery life.
+Wireless cameras are typically easier to install than wired cameras but have limited battery life.
 They connect to a WI-FI network and save their footage in a cloud.

 Connectivity